bitamar/luzz/ops/NEW_INSTANCE_SETUP.md

 Notes:

-- Caddy terminates TLS and proxies only the API Service.
-Frontend apps are deployed as static assets via CDN.
 - The chart uses hostPorts 80/443 and a PVC for certs.
 Strategy is Recreate to avoid port conflicts.

 ### 7) Verify DNS and HTTPS